 2.2.1 Data Sources

-The study population comprised of 724 respondents, including, members of the district council and steering committee whereas, the coffee farming households were the main respondents that answered the structured questionnaires.
+The study population comprised 724 respondents, including, members of the district council and steering committee whereas, the coffee farming households were the main respondents that answered the structured questionnaires.
 The categories were selected because of their involvement in monitoring activities in their respective cooperatives.
-The coffee farmers were selected from Ankole Coffee Producers Cooperative Union (ACPCU) [34] residing in Ihunga and Kibatsi sub-counties.
+The coffee farmers were selected from the Ankole Coffee Producers Cooperative Union (ACPCU) [34] residing in the Ihunga and Kibatsi sub-counties.

 2.2.1.1 Sampling Criteria

-The sample size (Table 1) was selected using [35] table.
+The sample size (Table 1) was selected using [35] .

 Table 1.
 Sampling criteria adopted for the study